The Creeping Flesh: Plot

 The next day, Emmanuel is shocked to see that the monkey went berserk, having gained the strength to escape from its cage and wreak havoc in the lab.
-Penelope also left the house and went to the city, where she assaults various men at a tavern and then, when chased by other patrons, murders another man at a warehouse.
-Because the dead man was himself an escapee from the asylum, James sent men to the city.
+Penelope also left the house and went to the city.
+After being assaulted by a man, she assaults various men at a tavern and then, when chased by other patrons, murders an escaped asylum patient at a warehouse.
+Because the dead man was an escapee from the asylum, James sent men to the city.
 They apprehend Penelope and bring her to the asylum, where a blood test reveals the serum.
 James realises that Emmanuel experimented on Penelope, which could unleash a scandal should it become known.
 Given that James's experiments have stalled – threatening his own chances of winning the Richter Prize – James decides to steal Emmanuel's research, including the skeleton.

 James's thief carries the skeleton out of the lab and unwittingly exposes it to rain.
 When the carriage taking the skeleton overturns, the skeleton - now coming alive - escapes.
 Emmanuel tries to follow the carriage, but turns back after seeing a cloaked figure nearby.
 Returning home, Emmanuel finds that the skeleton's fleshy finger has begun to move.
 Terrified, he throws it into the fire.
 The creature, now encased in flesh but otherwise hollow, eventually appears and removes Emmanuel's finger, but spares his life.

 Emmanuel finishes his account.
 His "lab" is revealed to be a cell in the asylum, and he an apparent inmate.
 The visiting physician consults with James, who scoffs at the claim that he is Emmanuel's brother, or that Penelope – another inmate who has gone insane – is Emmanuel's daughter.
 James finds it normal for his patients to want to identify with him, given that he is an authority figure.
 James reveals that the man claiming to be his brother arrived there about the time that James won the Richter Prize.
 At his cell, a distraught Emmanuel pleads for someone to help him.
 His left hand is missing a finger matching the one that he removed from the skeleton.